A Journey, A Storm & A Cry for Help...

 Are there times in our lives when we act just like Jonah?

-Do we choose to disobey or ignore God's revealed will, being willing rather to suffer the consequences of our actions than to trust, submit to God, and follow his will?
+Do we choose to disobey, ignore, or resist God's revealed will—being willing rather to suffer the consequences of our actions than to trust, submit to God, and follow His will?

 Jonah wanted the Ninevites to get what they deserved, and he feared that God would forgive them.

-This may sound selfish of Jonah, but to put this into perspective, Jonah knew that Assyria, of which Nineveh was the capital, was the rising world power destined to destroy Israel.
-And the brutality of the Assyrians was well known among the surrounding nations; the barbarities which followed the capture of a town would make anyone shudder.
+This may seem selfish, but to put it into perspective: Jonah knew that Assyria, of which Nineveh was the capital, was the rising world power destined to destroy Israel.
+The brutality of the Assyrians was well known among the surrounding nations; the barbarities that followed the capture of a town would make anyone shudder.

-God could have used any other prophet instead of Jonah, but God did not give up on him.
+God could have used any other prophet instead of Jonah, but He did not give up on him.

-Still, God had to bring Jonah to a place where he was willing to repent and to fulfil his plan.
+Still, God had to bring Jonah to a place where he was willing to repent and fulfil His plan.

 Then God sent a great wind, and a violent storm arose that threatened the lives of everyone on board.